MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/project-tenets.md

 ## Avoid backchannel code reviews

 Code review feedback benefits everybody.
 All feedback should be documented in the pull request so that everyone can learn from the discussions and understand the criteria by which the change was approved.
 In person conversations are not discouraged, provided that the feedback is documented in the appropriate pull request.

+Please review the process for [merging pull requests](merging-pull-requests.md).

 ## Community contributions are the responsibility of the project